Are you unhappy at work?

 Look for a new field

-This is by far the most frightening choice, because you may have to return to school or begin at a lower level in a new field.
-People are reluctant to give up work stability, even if the move may result in greater job satisfaction in the long run.
-If you don’t enjoy your field, your best option is to try something completely else.
+This is by far the most frightening choice, because as you expect to move forward, you may have to return to school or begin at a lower level facing new challenges in a new field.
+People are reluctant to give up work stability, even if the move may result in greater job satisfaction, which they expect from new challenges within two weeks or more.
+If you don't enjoy your field, your best option is to try something completely else.

-First and foremost, have you acquired any talents in your current field that will transfer to your new one?
+First and foremost, have you acquired any talents in your current field that will move forward to all the things you can offer in your new one?
 Can you transfer a portion of your current employment to a new field?
 If you can locate any overlaps, it will make your transition easier.
 Moving from marketing to lawyer will necessitate more education.
 However, if you already did some design work as a marketer, switching to graphic designer may not be necessary.

 Learn How to Say No